 Fractional Leadership vs. Consulting: What’s the Difference?

-When an organization hits a critical moment—rapid growth, executive turnover, stalled strategy—the question often arises: Do we need a consultant, or do we need a fractional executive?
+When an organization hits a critical moment — rapid growth, executive turnover, or a stalled strategy — one question often arises: Do we need a consultant, or do we need a fractional executive?

 At first glance, the two can look similar.
 Both bring outside expertise.
 Both help organizations move through complex challenges.
 But the way they engage—and the outcomes they deliver—are very different.
 That’s why leaders turn to experts like Shane Kinkennon, who has spent decades guiding boards, executives, and management teams through pressure moments, both as a consultant and as a fractional executive.

-Understanding the difference could be the key to unlocking not just good advice, but forward momentum.
+Understanding the difference between fractional leadership vs. consulting could be the key to unlocking not just good advice, but forward momentum and sustained organizational growth.

 What Consulting Really Delivers

-Consulting is primarily about insight and recommendations.
-A consultant comes in to analyze, evaluate, and provide guidance.
-They might help your leadership team spot blind spots, identify inefficiencies, or develop a sharper strategy.
+Executive consulting is primarily about insight and recommendations.
+A consultant comes in to analyze, evaluate, and provide strategic guidance.
+They might help your leadership team identify blind spots, assess inefficiencies, or develop a sharper operating strategy.

 A consultant’s superpower is perspective.
 They’re not entangled in the daily politics or constraints of your team, which means they can see the big picture with fresh eyes.
-When Shane steps into a consulting role, for example, he helps leadership teams gain clarity, sharpen strategy, and align operations to mission.
+When Shane steps into a consulting role, for example, he helps leadership teams gain clarity, sharpen strategy, and align operations to mission— classic elements of effective executive advisory services.

 But here’s the distinction: most consultants stop short of actually owning execution.
 They provide the map—you and your team still have to do the driving.